liveorthodoxy/new-live-orthodoxy/source/_posts/2020-07-27-wearing-a-mask-an-act-of-love.md

 *Compassion* is rooted in Latin and literally means *"to suffer with."* We have those in our community who suffer and Romans 15:1 tells us that "those that are strong ought to bear the infirmities of the weak," and 1 Corinthians 12:26 says, "if one member suffers, all suffer together."
 These are just a few examples, how many times throughout the Scriptures are we called to care for others, to show mercy, and to be compassionate?
 Refusing to wear a mask because of mild discomfort isn't really suffering with our neighbors.

 St. Nikolai Velimirovic gives a good insight into what mercy looks like.
-> *Seven brothers were ill in one hospital.
+> *"Seven brothers were ill in one hospital.
 One recovered from his illness and got up and rushed to serve his other brothers with brotherly love, to speed their recovery.
 Be like this brother.
 Consider all men to be your brothers, and sick brothers at that.
-And if you come to feel that God has given you better health than others, know that it is given through mercy, so in health you may serve your frailer brothers.*
+And if you come to feel that God has given you better health than others, know that it is given through mercy, so in health you may serve your frailer brothers.""*

 That was pretty powerful for me.
 If we are in better health, we ought to use it to serve those.
 Compassion and mercy are key aspects of our Christian faith, so much so that St. Basil tells us that we won't find mercy if we don't show mercy.
 St Moses of Optina goes even further, pointing out that showing compassion is not a big deal:
 > *“If at some time you show mercy to someone, mercy will be shown to you.
-If you show compassion to one who is suffering (and of course, this is not a great deed), you will be numbered among the martyrs.*
+If you show compassion to one who is suffering (and of course, this is not a great deed), you will be numbered among the martyrs."*

 ## We are Called to Love